 The Channel Islands is the perfect getaway from either the UK or France, providing you with pristine beaches and an insane amount of history.

 Save this image to your Guernsey Pinterest board for later!

-Herm is the day trip from Guernsey on a warm, sunny day either for a walk around the coastal paths or for a dip in the sea.
+Herm is an idyllic day trip from Guernsey, perfect on a warm, sunny day either for a walk around the coastal paths or for a dip in the sea.
 In this guide, we will discuss the best things to do on Herm as well as the following

 - What is Herm?

 - Why Should I go to Herm?